-Her cast glass work has been influenced by NZ, Celtic and Pacific culture and imaging.
+I was born 1940 in Whangarei.
+My Cast glass work has been influenced by NZ, Celtic and Pacific culture and imaging.
 Tattooed Palm Forms, Pacific Pods, Coconuts, Limpets etc. Growth and a reflection of our affinity with the sea and things Pacific.
-The patterns are individually carved into the wax and tell a story
+The patterns are individually carved into the wax and tell a story.

 Glass with it’s colour, transparency and reflection is an ideal medium to express the essence of water and the spiritual nature of these vessels.